-From then on, the training must be 10 hours in duration and you have to sit an examination by an independent SRC assessor, i.e. not the Instructor who delivers the training.
+Training for the VHF Short Range Certificate must be 10 hours in duration and you have to sit an examination by an independent SRC assessor, i.e. not the Instructor who delivers the training.

 There are two ways to achieve this, Classroom Training or On-Line Interactive Training and both can be organised through Willow Wren Training.
 Your choice will depend on how you prefer to learn new skills.
 If you are a practical person who prefers the company and support of a professional instructor and the other delegates then choose the classroom course.
 If however you are computer confident and like to learn in a private environment then the on-line version will be more suitable.

 Classroom Training: At the training centre we use modern presentation equipment and practical hand-on instruction.
 We meet the minimum 10 hours tuition criteria by sending you a learning pack so you can carry out three hour's self learning before the course.
 That leaves seven hours of tuition on the day which we fit in between 9.00am and 4.30pm allowing 30 minutes for lunch.
 We also restrict the training to just six delegates with one radio per person to maximise the learning time.
 Our 100% success rate speaks for itself!

 We then bring in an independent assessor at 4.30pm to carry out the examination which normally takes about an hour per person but please allow three hours to be sure of success and to allow for six delegates.
 It is a long day but it saves more travelling, an overnight stay and the knowledge is still fresh in your mind.

 Classroom training uses six of the latest Icom M323 radios connected to a central hub so everyone can talk to everyone else enabling realistic radio conversations and scenarios.
 Some schools use computer based radios but we prefer the real thing and so do the authorities.